BrycenAB/PatientTrackingApp/README.md

 - 'app.py': The main Python script containing the Flask application and database configuration.
 - 'templates/': Directory for HTML templates.

-## Contributing

-Contributions to the Patient Tracker application are welcome!
-Feel free to reach out to me at brycen.bowers01@gmail.com

 ## License

 This project is licensed under the MIT License.